opnfv/samplevnf/docs/testing/user/userguide/04-running_the_test.rst

 The pass_threshold parameter defines the success criterium for the test.
 When this test uses multiple combinations of packet size and flows, all combinations must be meeting the same threshold.
+If one of the combinations fails, the test will be reported as failed.
 The threshold is expressed in Mpps.

 The imixs parameter defines the pakcet sizes that will be used.
-Each element in the imix list will result in a separate test.
+Each element in the imixs list will result in a separate test.
 Each element is on its turn a list of packet sizes which will be used during one test execution.
 If you only want to test 1 imix size, define imixs with only one element.
 For each element in the imixs list, the generator will iterate over the packet lengths and send them